 We like to use sea salt; kosher salt is also a good alternative.

-Peel and cut the sweet potatoes into 1-inch or 2.5-cm chunks.
-Set aside.
+Peel and cut the sweet potatoes into large bite-size chunks.

-In a large pot or dutch oven, warm up the olive oil, then add finely chopped onion and fry on medium heat for 3 minutes.
+Warm the olive oil in a large pot or Dutch oven, then add chopped onion and fry on medium heat for 3 to 5 minutes.

 Add grated garlic and grated ginger, and fry for 1 minute.

-Turn the heat to low and add in the spices: curry powder, cumin, red pepper flakes, coriander, turmeric powder, black pepper, and salt.
+Turn the heat to low and add in curry powder, cumin, red pepper flakes, coriander, and turmeric powder.

 Toast the spices for 1 minute or until you smell their fragrant aroma.

-Add vegetable broth, diced sweet potatoes, drained and rinsed chickpeas, and crushed tomatoes, stir, and simmer on medium heat for 20 minutes.
+Add vegetable broth, diced sweet potatoes, drained and rinsed chickpeas, and crushed tomatoes, stir, bring to a boil, then simmer on medium heat for 20 minutes.

-Add coconut milk and simmer for 10 minuter until the sweet potatoes are fork-tender and the curry is creamy.
+Add coconut milk and simmer for ten minutes until the sweet potatoes are fork-tender and the curry is creamy.